morissetcl/pry-byetypo/README.md

 ### Unreadable connection pool (ActiveRecord::ConnectionTimeoutError)

 If the number of connections in your pool is not readable, you may encounter an `ActiveRecord::ConnectionTimeoutError`.
 If you experience this issue, make sure to add a `DATABASE_POOL` variable to your `.env` file.

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing